Anchor ads are not supported on this page.

 Advertisement - Continue Reading Below

-But for the average enthusiast looking for a drivable example, requiring only the aptitude that any red-blooded American should have picked up in his or her youth to get and keep in driving condition, examples can be fairly readily had.
+However, for the average enthusiast looking for a drivable example, requiring only the aptitude that any red-blooded American should have picked up in their youth to get and keep in driving condition, examples can be fairly readily had.
 With a bit of time and effort, for a small multiple of the government rebate on a Tesla, anyone should be able to achieve retro 4×4 coolness.
 With an ample network of owners’ clubs, parts specialists, and even conversion kits to non-stock drivetrains and accessories, not to mention the innate longevity inherent to these vehicles’ military and agricultural roots, the prospect of keeping them running should be less disconcerting than finding your subsidized Tesla “bricked” in long-term parking after a week’s vacation in Cancun.

 So where does that leave us?
-A concentrated handful of vehicles with a cult following that’s growing to the point of availing itself to the weekend enthusiast who, if willing to put in a little research and perfect a few venerable auto maintenance skills such as rebuilding a carb and using a timing gun, will be rewarded with not only the satisfaction of daily use of an iconic piece of history, but the broader fulfilment and subtle badge of pride that comes with keeping it alive.
+A concentrated handful of vehicles with a cult following that’s growing to the point of availing itself to the weekend enthusiast who, if willing to put in a little research and perfect a few venerable auto maintenance skills such as rebuilding a carb and using a timing gun, will be rewarded with not only the satisfaction of daily use of an iconic piece of history but the broader fulfillment and subtle badge of pride that comes with keeping it alive.

 There are a bevy of resources online, as you can imagine, to help you find, evaluate, maintain or mod the vintage 4×4 that suits you best.